mehulagg/gitlab/doc/development/elasticsearch.md

   # Important: Any update to the Elastic index mappings should be replicated in Elastic::Latest::Config

   # Uncomment the line below to set the migration to run in batch mode
-  # migration_options batched: true, throttle_time: 5.minutes
+  # migration_options batched: true, throttle_delay: 5.minutes

   def migrate
   end